kleqing/AcerSense/FAQ.md

 Want native support?

-* Head over to the Div-Linuwu Sense project and **submit your device’s quirk configuration in the driver itself** to help others in the community.
+* Head over to my [Linuwu Sense](https://github.com/kleqing/Linuwu-Sense) project and **submit your device’s quirk configuration in the driver itself** to help others in the community.

 ---

-### 🛠️ I Want to Add Support for My Own Model – How?
+### 🛠️ I want to add support for my own model – How?

-You have two options:

-1. **Fork and Modify the Original Project**
+- **Fork and modify the Linuwu Sense**

-   * Clone the original [linuwu-sense](#) repository
-   * Add your model-specific quirks/configuration
-   * Build and test

-1. **Use the Div-Linuwu Sense Fork (Recommended)**

-   * This is a more stable, community-friendly fork tailored for **DAMX project integration**
+   * This driver is a forked version from [PXDiv](https://github.com/PXDiv/Div-Linuwu-Sense) but I added more supported for most model (from PRs)
    * Submit your config via a pull request
    * Active and regularly updated, unlike the upstream project

-- The original developer seems to be busy and has very less time to review or update the code let alone take pull requests. thats why i've forked the project to make sure updates and pull requests get pushed fast.
+- The original developer of `linuwu-sense` seems to be busy and has very less time.
+Even the author of `DAMX` was on that situation too.
+So that I forked their project and added more quirk to support more device.
+Note that all of the quirk I added has been comfirmed to work by the community.

 ---

-### 🛠️ How do I write the quirk configuration in the driver itself to get native support?
+### 🤔 How do I write the quirk configuration in the driver itself to get native support?

 Here's a user-friendly process to add support for a new Acer laptop model to the `linuwu_sense.c` driver:

 ### Step-by-Step Guide to Add a New Model Quirk

-1. **Identify Your Laptop Model**
+1. **Identify your laptop model**
    - Run `sudo dmidecode -s system-product-name` in terminal to get your exact model name
    - Note down any special features your model has (RGB keyboard, special cooling system, etc.)

-2. **Check Existing Quirks**
+2. **Open the driver config in a text editor**
+   - Open the `linuwu_sense.c` located in the AcerSense directory where you run the `setup.sh` (Default directory is `/AcerSense/Linuwu-Sense/src/linuwu_sense.c`)
+   - If you think the driver is out of date, you can clone the project at [here](https://github.com/kleqing/Linuwu-Sense).
+Make sure that you have to extract and replace the `Linuwu-Sense` folder in the AcerSense directory.

+3. **Check existing quirks**
    - Look through the existing quirk entries in the file (search for `quirk_acer_` to find them)
    - Find one that matches your laptop's capabilities as closely as possible

-3. **Create Your Quirk Entry**
+4. **Create your quirk entry**
    - Add a new entry in the quirks section following this format:

      ```c
      static struct quirk_entry quirk_acer_YOUR_MODEL = {
          .predator_v4 = 1,             // If uses Predator Sense v4
          .nitro_v4 = 1,                // If uses Nitro Sense v4
-        .nitro_sense = 1,             // If it does'nt support LCD Override and Boot Animation Sound use nitro_sense
+         .nitro_sense = 1,             // If it does not support LCD Override and Boot Animation Sound, use nitro_sense
          .four_zone_kb = 1             // If has 4-zone RGB keyboard

          //special quirks (only add these if you know what you are doing and your hardware supports it)
          .wireless = 1,                // If has special wireless handling
          .brightness = -1,              // If has brightness control
          .turbo = 1,                   // If has turbo mode (turbo mode is detected by driver itself, you don't explicitly need to enable it, is only needed in specific scenarios and models)
          .cpu_fans = 1,                // Number of CPU fans
          .gpu_fans = 1,                // Number of GPU fans
      };
      ```

-4. **Add DMI Match Entry**
+5. **Add DMI to match entry**
    - Add your model to the `acer_quirks` array:

      ```c
      {
          .callback = dmi_matched,